open-telemetry/opentelemetry-specification/specification/logs/event-sdk.md

 ### EventLogger Creation

-It SHOULD only be possible to create `EventLogger` instances through a `EventLoggerProvider` (see [Events API](event-api.md)).
+It SHOULD only be possible to create `EventLogger` instances through an `EventLoggerProvider` (see [Events API](event-api.md)).

 The `EventLoggerProvider` MUST implement the [Get an EventLogger API](event-api.md#get-an-eventlogger).